What is a Birth Flower? A Handy Guide for Discovering Your Birthday Bloom

 What is the birth flower for June?

 Long revered as a classic symbol of romance and true love, roses come in a wealth of sizes, types, and colours.
 Shades such as white, pink, and red tend to be the most popular for gifting, and are often given to friends or loved ones as a sign of adoration.
-As June is known as the perfect month for roses to bloom to their full potential, they have long been considered the primary birth flower for this sunny summer month, particularly those with a fresh pink hue.
+As June is known as the perfect month for roses to bloom to their full potential, they have long been considered the primary birth flower for this summer month, particularly those with a fresh pink hue.

 What is the birth flower for July?

-Delphinium (Larkspur)
+July's birth flower is Delphinium (Larkspur)

 Just as sunny July brings joy and satisfaction to many, delphinium flowers are a symbol of grace, positivity, and joy.
 Also known as larkspur, delphiniums are a member of the buttercup family and tend to bloom in early summer, growing in groups along a single stalk.
 Each delphinium flower has five petals and a pointed spur in the centre.
 These sweet purple and blue flowers make a bold addition to a summer garden given their striking height and stunning colour.